You can setup the sizes for the following types of images:

 But for the small image you should set the strict sizes.
 As a result image with landscape format normally fits into the portrait ratio of small image:

-The parameters of small image are important because are used for conception of the website design as you can manually set the output parameters on the competition page; for example, the number of participants per row and the number of rows.
+The parameters of small image are important because are used for conception of the website design as you can manually set the output parameters on the contest page; for example, the number of entries per row and the number of rows.
 That is why the size of small image plays an important role.

 When you want to have a watermark on the uploaded images you should enable it in the image settings.
 But before that you should create a watermark image.
 This could be a website name (domain name), trademark or logo.

 You should take into account that photos can have completely different colour mixes and watermark should be done universal and good readable.

 For that during watermark image creation you can try to use white colour for logo / trademark and a stroke for text titles.

 In some cases you may not use transparency, for example if it is a colour trademark that inside the square.